2013 Hyderabad blasts

 On 21 February 2013, at around 19:00 IST, two blasts occurred in the city of Hyderabad, India.
 The bombs exploded in Dilsukhnagar, a crowded shopping area, within 100 m of each other.
 The first explosion occurred outside a roadside eatery named A1 Mirchi, next to the Anand Tiffin Centre and opposite the Konark movie hall, followed by the second one two minutes later near the Route 107 bus stand close to the Venkatadri theatre.
-In December 2016, Yasin Bhatkal - the co-founder of Indian Mujahideen, Pakistani national Zia-ur-Rahman, Asadullah Akhtar (who had been arrested with Bhatkal in 2013), Tahaseen Akhtar, and Ajaz Shaikh were given a death-sentence by a National Investigation Agency special court (in Cherlapally Central Jail) for carrying out the attacks under the Arms Act, Explosive Substances Act and Prevention of Damage to Public Property Act.
+In December 2016, Yasin Bhatkal - the co-founder of Indian Mujahideen, Pakistani national Zia-ur-Rahman, Asadullah Akhtar (who had been arrested with Bhatkal in 2013), Tahaseen Akhtar, and Ajaz Shaikh were sentenced to death by a National Investigation Agency special court (in Cherlapally Central Jail) for carrying out the attacks under the Arms Act, Explosive Substances Act and Prevention of Damage to Public Property Act.
+In 2025, the Telangana High Court also upheld their death sentence.

 Bombings

 The first bomb went off at Anand Tiffins, located opposite Konark Theatre at around 19:02 IST (UTC+05:30).
 The second bomb went off at 19:06 IST between Venkatadri Theatre and Dilsukhnagar Bus Stand.
 According to the Hyderabad Police, the bombs were placed on bicycles.
 Andhra Pradesh's Director General of Police noted that Improvised Explosive Devices (IEDs) had been used in the two blasts to cause maximum damage.
 The blasts killed 18 people, which included at least three college students and at least 119 injured.